Technical blog

 Use Case

-Event Mesh invokes a third-party SMS gateway’s webhook on OrderShipped
+Event Mesh invokes a third-party SMS gateway’s webhook on OrderShipped events.

 Motivation